trussworks/trussels-guide/Trussels-Guide.md

 ## Getting started on the tools we use
 You should have a bunch of invitations in your inbox.
 Your hiring manager will walk you through each of these.
 If you don’t have an invitation to one of the tools listed in this onboarding guide, please let your hiring manager know.

-Here’s who to contact for help on :lock: [various business systems](https://docs.google.com/spreadsheets/d/1dMQCW7fI0SGwBEtCSf8uX3n1beE0GC5yTgtUrPetFUM/edit#gid=0) (you don’t need everything in here).
+Here’s who to contact for help on :lock:[various business systems](https://docs.google.com/spreadsheets/d/1dMQCW7fI0SGwBEtCSf8uX3n1beE0GC5yTgtUrPetFUM/edit#gid=0) (you don’t need everything in here).

 ## Tool: Google Mail (email)
 We use G Suite for email, calendar, and shared files, as well as groups and a few other tools.